microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-02.md

 ## Success Criteria
 To complete this challenge successfully, you should be able to:
 - Validate that all the data has been transformed and has been loaded into the Silver layer in the appropriate storage hierarchies based on the discussion above.
+- A primary key has been established for each table with unique values in that table.
 - Showcase the data copied into the Silver layer and be able to articulate the transformations performed and the reasons for your choices.
 - Showcase how this data can also be accessed for ad-hoc analysis and reporting, via both Synapse and Databricks.
 - Showcase how to utilize delta lake versioning and time travel.